com-lihaoyi/mill/docs/pages/4 - Tasks.md

 def downstreamTarget = T { ... foo() ... }
 def downstreamCommand = T.command { ... foo() ... }
 ```

+Anonymous tasks can be parametrized.
+However, it is not very useful because
+a parameter means two-way dependency: a caller depends on the anonymous
+task's result and the anonymous task depends on the caller to give the input
+value.
+The compiler raises an error if the caller passes its variable as
+the argument of the anonymous task.
+Use a regular Scala parameterized method
+to define shared code based on input values.

 Anonymous task's output does not need to be JSON-serializable, their output is
 not cached, and they can be defined with or without arguments.
 Unlike
 [Targets](#targets) or [Commands](#commands), anonymous tasks can be defined